truenas/middleware/docs/userguide/truenas_quick.rst

 storage controller, connect the left "In" SAS port of the right side expander to the port with the same letter on the secondary storage controller.
 Refer to
 Figure 3.4h for a detailed view.

-**Figure 3.4h: Example connection between E24 Expansion Shelf and TrueNAS Storage Appliance**
+**Figure 3.4h: Example connection between E24 Expansion Shelf and TrueNAS® Storage Appliance**

 |tn_e24_connect_storage.jpg|